US STOCKS- Futures advance as S&P faces key test

 bailout, but a rift widened between the coalition's main

-The crisis comes at a time when the U.S. economy is gaining
+* The crisis comes at a time when the U.S. economy is

 gathering over Europe.
 [ID:nN1E7AG198]